-- Develop and evaluate an emergency operations plan based on data provided on a hypothetical jurisdiction. - Determine hazards and develop risk assessment programs in local communities. - Deliver emergency management public education programs to target populations. - Design simple performance evaluation criteria. - Utilize interactive experience and knowledge to develop community-wide participation in planning, coordination and management functions designed to improve emergency management capabilities and command and control operations of major and catastrophic disasters. - Develop and implement short and long term recovery concepts into all areas of the community, using an all hazard approach. - Analyze organizational behavior problems as they apply to emergency operations.
+- Develop and evaluate an emergency operations plan based on data provided on a hypothetical jurisdiction. - Determine hazards and develop risk assessment programs in local communities. - Develop and implement short and long term recovery concepts into all areas of the community, using an all hazard approach. - Analyze organizational behavior problems as they apply to emergency operations. - Analyze the roles, responsibilities, and authorities of the various organizations responding to hazardous materials incidents. - Demonstrate knowledge of the activities that should happen in each phase of a disaster.